jpverkamp/blog/content/reviews/books/Naomi Novik/The Scholomance/3 - The Golden Enclaves.md

 Wow.

-Back when I first started {{<crosslink "A Deadly Education">}}, all we *really* knew was El and the Scholomance.
+Back when I first started [[A Deadly Education]](), all we *really* knew was El and the Scholomance.
 A magic school that seemed to be going whole hog into the 'what doesn't kill you makes you stronger' style of teaching.
 El managed to not only survive, but thrive.
-And in {{<crosslink "The Last Graduate">}}, things seem to actually be going *well*.
+And in [[The Last Graduate]](), things seem to actually be going *well*.
 It all worked out. *Everyone*¹ is free, half the world's monsters are dead, El has the book that will teach her how to set up perfect independent Golden Enclaves, and the Scholomance has claimed it's last victims.

 ¹Except Orion.
 Stupid boy (not my words) refused to come out.